 Before embarking on a DNA Siblings Test it is important to identify who is available for testing as this will assist the DNA laboratory to decide which DNA test is most applicable to your case.
 There can also be various stages of testing with additional people included in the testing if the first results do not yield a satisfactory result.
 Also in the case of minors (16 or 18 years of age depending on country of location) permission from the legal guardians may be required.

 easyDNA offers a comprehensive range of DNA Paternity Testing services, designed to shed light on most of today’s identity issues.
 Get more information about how to go about this test and the results.
 We are here to provide reliable, accurate and confidential DNA Paternity Testing, DNA Relationship Testing and DNA Forensic Testing to both the public and private sector.
 We operate through a network of offices covering a wide geographic area.
 We currently operate 12 offices worldwide including Canada, U.S.A, Italy, Belgium, UK, Ireland, Australia, New Zealand, India and South Africa.
 To contact us with further questions please email firstname.lastname@example.org.

-Visit this page if you want to know more about our DNA testing services.
 More about our paternity testing and full range of services can be found by clicking here.